 No parent-to-be anticipates worst-case scenarios when bringing a new baby into the world, but the truth is that birth injuries occur regularly.
 Birth injuries occur at the rate of about three per hour, 530 per week, or 28,000 per year in the United States.
-Around seven babies out of every 1,000 born in our country suffers some type of injury during the birthing process, and around one infant fatalities are due to birth injuries.
-If your baby sustained a birth injury, you owe it to your child and to your family to seek compensation from the responsible party—usually your OB/GYN, anesthesiologist, midwife or other member of the labor and delivery team.
+Around seven babies out of every 1,000 born in our country suffers some type of injury during the birthing process, and around one infant fatality is due to birth injuries.
+If your baby sustained a birth injury, you owe it to your child and to your family to seek compensation from the responsible party—usually your OB/GYN, anesthesiologist, midwife, or another member of the labor and delivery team.
 A Riverside birth injury attorney can work with you to identify potential litigants in your birth injury claim.

 Birth injuries are generally caused by a medical professional’s negligence.
 Oftentimes this means that the OB/GYN in your case failed to follow the standard of care that is acceptable across the profession, and the result was an injury that will affect your child possibly for life.
 Some of the most common causes of birth injuries include delays in delivery, use of forceps or suction to assist the baby in moving out of the birth canal, errors in administering drugs like Pitocin that speed along labor, and placental abruption.
 Oxygen deprivation and aspiration of meconium, which is the baby’s first bowel movement, into the baby’s lungs are additional common causes of birth injuries.

 Some of the common injuries seen due to negligence at birth include cerebral palsy, Erb’s palsy, respiratory issues, broken bones, bleeding in the skull, brain injuries and spinal cord injuries.
 In addition, babies injured at birth may experience fetal stroke, which can lead to a range of neurological and physical problems.
 Sadly, some babies are stillborn due to the negligence of attending physicians and other medical personnel.